juliaguida/oystercard/sequence/onsite/week10.md

 * 10.00am: We'll do a mini retro on yesterday's work.
 * 10.15am: Your coach will introduce the next tech test: [tic-tac-toe](../../individual_challenges/tic_tac_toe.md)
 * 10.30am: You'll work solo on the tech test.
-* 3.00 - 4pm: Careers session: How to network.

 #### Friday